NorthIsUp/enhanced-dash-mcp/docs/server_usage.md

 Logs are stored in `~/.cache/dash-mcp/server.log` with rotation.
 Set `DASH_MCP_LOG_LEVEL` to control verbosity or `DASH_MCP_LOG_FILE` to change the path.
-The log will record a startup message so you can confirm the server launched correctly.
+The log will record startup, shutdown, and unexpected error messages so you can confirm the server launched correctly and diagnose failures.